magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_css.md

 subgroup: E_rwd
 title: CSS in a responsive design
 menu_title: CSS in a responsive design
-menu_order: 3
+menu_order: 2
 github_link: frontend-dev-guide/responsive-web-design/rwd_css.md
 ---

 <h2>Overview</h2>

 Stylesheets are the main tool in responsive web design (RWD) implementation.
 This topic describes the mechanisms and approaches to building RWD used in the default Magento themes.
-To re-use them in your custom theme, make your theme inherit from the main default Blank theme.
+To re-use them in your custom theme, make your theme <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-inherit.html" target="_blank">inherit</a> from the main default Blank theme.

 <h2 id="lib_rwd">Media queries in Magento default themes</h2>